Latest Mina (MINA) News Update

 1. Mesa Upgrade Mainnet Activation (2026)

 Overview: The Mesa Upgrade is Mina's next major protocol hard fork, currently in the testnet phase.
-It introduces four Mina Improvement Proposals (MIPs 6-9) aimed at boosting performance: reducing block slot time for faster throughput, and increasing limits for on-chain state, events, and zkApp account updates to enable more complex applications.
-The community vote passed in December 2025 (Mina Protocol), and the testnet has been live since November 30, 2025.
-The final step is mainnet activation, expected in the coming months as infrastructure work and validation conclude.
+It encompasses four Mina Improvement Proposals (MIPs 6-9) designed to significantly enhance network performance.
+These include reducing block slot time for faster throughput and increasing various on-chain limits (state, events, zkApp account updates) to allow for more complex and expressive decentralized applications (Mina Protocol).
+The community vote for these proposals concluded in December 2025, paving the way for mainnet activation.

 Conclusion